rhinorainer/timing/README.md

 # it's all about timing

-An Arduino inside a siloicon-casted human heart controls a mechanism powered by servos which mimics the movements of the human heart.
+An Arduino inside a silicon-casted human heart controls a mechanism powered by servos which mimics the movements of the human heart.
 Connected to a heart beat sensor, the installation becomes interactive to users.